 The bottom line

-is that agencies do not want to pay nurses for hours that they cannot bill the hospital—neither the nurses, nor agencies, or hospitals want to lose money.
+is that agencies do not want to pay nurses for hours that they cannot bill the hospital—neither the nurses, agencies, nor hospitals want to lose money.

 Although the agency’s contract with the facility may say one thing, the benefit they provide you, the travel nurse, does not have to reflect word for word the terms of that agency-hospital contract.
 Agencies may repackage this “guarantee” and in some cases, they actually provide the travel nurse a better benefit than the facility is giving them (which can result in a direct cost/loss to the agency).
 This is why it is so important to pay attention to the details of your agreements.